 Towing Condition Wheels OFF The Ground Two-Wheel Drive Models Four-Wheel Drive Models

 Flat Tow NONE NOT AL- LOWED See Instructions Automatic transmission in PARK Manual transmission in gear (NOT in NEUTRAL) Transfer case in NEUTRAL (N) Tow in forward direction

 Dolly Tow Front NOT AL- LOWED NOT ALLOWED

 Rear OK NOT ALLOWED

-On Trailer ALL ОК ОК
+On Trailer ALL OK ОК

-NOTE: Vehicles equipped with air suspension must be lowered to the "Entry/Exit" (lowest) level, and have automatic leveling disabled, before tying them down (from the body) on a trailer or flatbed truck.
+- When recreational towing your vehicle, always follow applicable state and provincial laws.
+Contact state and provincial Highway Safety offices for additional details. - Vehicles equipped with air suspension must be placed in Transport mode before tying them down (from the body) on a trailer or flatbed truck.
 Refer to "Air Suspension - If Equipped" for more information.
-If the vehicle cannot be lowered to the "Entry/Exit" level (for example, engine will not run), tie-downs must be fastened to the axles (not to the body).
+If the vehicle cannot be placed in Transport mode (for example, engine will not run), tie-downs must be fastened to the axles (not to the body).
 Failure to follow these instructions may cause fault codes to be set and/or cause loss of proper tie-down tension.